LLNL/axom/src/docs/sphinx/dev_guide/dev_tools.rst

   1. First we need a bamboo agent on the new system.
   2. After the agent is up and running, we need to make sure the Third Party Libraries (TPL) are built.
-     TPL needs to happen before we can build the Asctoolkit code (for example, cmake needs to be ready).
+     TPL needs to happen before we can build the Axom code (for example, cmake needs to be ready).
      To set up a new system, modify the ``compilers.yaml`` script under ``scripts/uberenv``.
      A successful TPL build would generate host configuration files for each compiler defined in ``compilers.yaml``.
   3. The next step is to create a python script similar to ``llnl_cz_uberenv_install_chaos_5_x86_64_ib_all_compilers.py``.